What is a Demand-Side Platform (DSP): The Complete Guide

 How the RTB process works.

-For example, an advertiser works for a New York skincare brand and wants to target females ages 25-35 living in New York.
-They set the DSP target criteria to reflect this request.
+1. An advertiser for a New York skincare brand wants to reach women ages 25-35 in New York.
+They set their DSP to match this audience.

-Meanwhile, a publisher has ad space available on their website.
-A user, a 30-year-old female, accesses the publisher’s website.
-The website sends an ad request to the SSP, which sends the request to the ad exchange.
+2. Meanwhile, a publisher has ad space available on their site, and a 30-year-old woman visits.
+The website sends an ad request to the SSP, which is passed on to the ad exchange.

 what are demand side platforms